 SE2 Digital Direct Life understands this need well.
 The Insurtech vendor provides insurers with a fully automated online application process – gathering key identifiers and an eSignature to authorize access to personal data.
 The system uses that information to perform an automated underwriting process, accurately assessing price and risk, while offering the customer personalized coverage and a mega-fast quote.

 The thought of going through a claims process is enough to put dread in many a customer's heart.
 There’s no reason this should be the case.
 Now you can even make use of AI to deal with claims, keeping the fuss for the customer to an absolute minimum.

 The need to contact an insurance company is no respecter of convenience.
-Policyholders will have to get in touch with you come what may.
+Policyholders will have to get in touch with you.
 In an ideal scenario, you should have toll-free phone lines manned by experts 24/7.
 If this genuinely isn’t possible, then you could go for an AI assistant in the form of a chatbot.

 At MetLife, for example, the company works to create a cohesive omnichannel experience so that customers are pleased no matter how they connect with the company, customers know that MetLife will always provide the same, high-quality experience.

 Use the right tools